jrandj/redhat/README.md

                 maxRequestsPerChild: 600
         ```

     * An example of variables used within a playbook is shown below:
         ```yaml
         ---
         - name: Create a file with vars
           hosts: localhost
           vars:
             fileName: createdusingvars
           tasks:
             - name: Create a file
               file:
                 state: touch
                 path: /tmp/{{ fileName }}.txt
         ```

 1. Facts

     * Facts provide certain information about a given target host.
 They are automatically discovered by Ansible when it reaches out to a host.
 Facts can be disabled and can be cached for use in playbook executions.

     * To gather a list of facts for a host:
         ```shell
         ansible localhost -m setup
         ```

 1. Loops

     * Loops work hand in hand with conditions as we can loop certain tasks until a condition is met.
 Ansible provides the `loop` and `with_*` directives for creating loops.

     * An example is shown below:
         ```yaml
         ---
         - name: Create users with loop
           hosts: localhost

           tasks:
             - name: Create users
               user:
                 name: "{{ item }}"
               loop:
                 - jerry
                 - kramer
                 - elaine
         ```

     * An alternate example is shown below:
         ```yaml
         ---
         - name: Create users through loop
           hosts: localhost

           vars:
             users: [jerry,kramer,elaine]

           tasks:
             - name: Create users
               user:
                 name: "{{ item }}"
               with_items: "{{ users }}"
         ```

     * An example for installing packages using a loop is shown below:
         ```yaml
         ---
         - name: Install packages using a loop
           hosts: localhost

           vars:
             packages: [ftp, telnet, htop]

           tasks:
             - name: Install package
               yum:
                 name: "{{ item }}"
                 state: present
               with_items: "{{ packages }}"
         ```

     * An alternate example for installing packages which is possible because yum provides the loop implementation natively:
         ```yaml
         ---
         - name: Install packages through loop
           hosts: localhost

           vars:
             packages: [ftp, telnet, htop]

           tasks:
             - name: Install packages
               yum:
                 name: "{{ packages }}"
                 state: present
         ```

 1. Conditional tasks

 1. Plays

     * The goal of a play is to map a group of hosts to some well-defined roles.
 A play can consist of one or more tasks which make calls to Ansible modules.

 1. Handling task failure

 1. Playbooks

     * A playbook is a series of plays.
 An example of a playbook:
         ```shell
         ---
         - hosts: webservers
           become: yes
           tasks:
             - name: ensure apache is at the latest version
               yum:
                 name: httpd
                 state: latest
             - name: write our custom apache config file
               template:
                 src: /srv/httpd.j2
                 dest: /etc/httpd/conf/httpd.conf
             - name: ensure that apache is started
               service:
                 name: httpd
                 state: started
             - hosts: dbservers
               become: yes
               tasks:
               - name: ensure postgresql is at the latest version
                 yum:
                   name: postgresql
                   state: latest
               - name: ensure that postgres is started
                 service:
                   name: postgresql
                   state: started
         ```

 1. Configuration Files

     * The Ansible configuration files are taken from the below locations in order:
         * ANSIBLE_CONFIG (environment variable)
         * ansible.cfg (in the current directory)
         * `~/.ansible.cfg` (in the home directory)
         * `/etc/ansible/ansible.cfg`

     * A configuration file will not automatically load if it is in a world-writable directory.

     * The ansible-config command can be used to view configurations:
         * list - Prints all configuration options
         * dump - Dumps configuration
         * view - View the configuration file

     * Commonly used settings:
         * inventory - Specifies the default inventory file
         * roles_path - Sets paths to search in for roles
         * forks - Specifies the amount of hosts configured by Ansible at the same time (Parallelism)
         * ansible_managed - Text inserted into templates which indicate that file is managed by Ansible and changes will be overwritten

 1. Roles

     * Roles help to split playbooks into smaller groups.
 Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
-After you group your content in roles, you can easily resuse them and share them with other users.
+After you group your content in roles, you can easily reuse them and share them with other users.

     * Consider the playbook below:
         ```yaml
         ---
         - name: Setup httpd webserver
           hosts: east-webservers

           tasks:
             - name: Install httpd packages
               yum:
                 name: httpd
                 state: present

             - name: Start httpd
               service:
                 name: httpd
                 state: started

             - name: Open port http on firewall
               firewalld:
                 service: http
                 permanent: true
                 state: enabled

             - name: Restart firewalld
               service:
                 name: firewalld
                 state: restarted

           hosts: west-webservers
           tasks:
             - name: Install httpd packages
               yum:
                 name: httpd
                 state: present

             - name: Start httpd
               service:
                 name: httpd
                 state: started
         ```

     * This playbook can be simplified with the addition of two roles.
 The first role is created in `/etc/ansible/roles/fullinstall/tasks/main.yml`:
         ```yaml
         ---
         - name: Install httpd packages
           yum:
             name: httpd
             state: present

         - name: Start httpd
           service:
             name: httpd
             state: started

         - name: Open port http on firewall
           firewalld:
             service: http
             permanent: true
             state: enabled

         - name: Restart firewalld
           service:
             name: firewalld
             state: restarted
         ```

     * The second role is created in `/etc/ansible/roles/basicinstall/tasks/main.yml`:
         ```yaml
         ---
         - name: Install httpd packages
           yum:
             name: httpd
             state: present

         - name: Start httpd
           service:
             name: httpd
             state: started
         ```

     * The simplified playbook is shown below:
         ```yaml
         ---
         - name: Full install
           hosts: all
           roles:
             - fullinstall

         - name: Basic install
           hosts: all
           roles:
             - basicinstall
         ```

     * Many roles are available in the Ansible Galaxy.
 To install a role run `ansible-galaxy install $role`.
 These roles will be installed into the users home directory in the users home directory in `.ansible/roles`.
 The role can then be copied into the standard Ansible location.

 1. Use provided documentation to look up specific information about Ansible modules and commands

     * To check the documentation for the `yum` module:
         ```shell
         ansible-doc -t module yum
         ```

 ### Use roles and Ansible Content Collections

 1. Create and work with roles

     * Roles simplify long playbooks by grouping tasks into smaller playbooks.

 1. Install roles and use them in playbooks